-In this work, we further extend the fault counting idea to flag FTQEC in which flag circuits with single flag qubit are used for syndrome extraction.
+In this work, we further extend the fault counting idea to flag FTEC in which flag circuits with single flag qubit are used for syndrome extraction.
 Below, we will discuss two types of adaptive time decoders with different stop conditions, namely one-tailed and two-tailed adaptive time decoders.
 Both protocols are applicable to any stabilizer code as long as flag circuits for the code that give a distinguishable fault set can be found.
-The flag FTQEC protocol with one-tailed adaptive time decoder satisfies the FTQEC conditions in Definition 4, thus it is applicable to any fault-tolerant quantum computation as long as the fault-tolerant implementation of other operations (gate, state preparation, or measurement) also satisfies the revised definition of fault tolerance which considers the number of faults instead of the weight of the error [35].
-Meanwhile, the flag FTQEC protocol with twotailed adaptive time decoder does not satisfy the FTQEC conditions in Definition 4 as the output error may correspond to a nontrivial cumulative flag vector, hence it is only applicable to quantum memory.
-Nevertheless, for a self-orthogonal CSS code, the FTQEC protocol with the two-tailed adaptive time decoder can be applied to any fault-tolerant Clifford computation if the cumulative flag vector is processed appropriately.
+The flag FTEC protocol with one-tailed adaptive time decoder satisfies the FTEC conditions in Definition 4, thus it is applicable to any fault-tolerant quantum computation as long as the fault-tolerant implementation of other operations (gate, state preparation, or measurement) also satisfies the revised definition of fault tolerance in [26].
+Meanwhile, the flag FTEC protocol with two-tailed adaptive time decoder does not satisfy the FTEC conditions in Definition 4 as the output error may correspond to a nontrivial cumulative flag vector, hence it is only applicable to quantum memory.
+Nevertheless, for a self-dual CSS code, the FTEC protocol with the two-tailed adaptive time decoder can be applied to any fault-tolerant Clifford computation if the cumulative flag vector is processed appropriately.
 An analysis of this extension will be discussed in Section IV C.